KNX-IOT/knx-iot.github.io/_pages/gs_knx_config.md

 ## Tools

-The Tools are a set of applications that can perform tasks to interact with an KNX IoT Point API Device.
+The Tools are a set of applications that can perform tasks to interact with a KNX IoT Point API Device.
 Typical interactions are:

 - [Searching for a device or multiple devices](#list_devices).